Webinars

 Current Webinar Series

-CF-GO/ISSBD Webinar Series in Dissemination
+CF-GO / ISSBD Webinar Series in Dissemination

-The International Society for the Study of Behavioral Development (ISSBD) and Child & Family Global Outreach (CF-GO) have partnered to offer a 12-part webinar series designed to help early career scholars share developmental science beyond academia and into the hands of parents, practitioners, and policymakers.
+12-part webinar series designed to support Early Career Scholars in sharing developmental science beyond academia and into the hands of parents, practitioners, and policymakers.

-Series Details:
+Series Details

-• All webinars are 1 hour long: 45-minute presentation + 15-minute Q&A
+• All webinars are 1 hour long: 45-minute presentation + 15-minute live Q&A

 • Recordings available for those unable to attend live